Cherith Baldry

 Cherith Baldry (born 21 January 1947) is a British children's fiction and fantasy fiction writer.
 She also publishes under the pseudonyms Adam Blade, Jenny Dale, Jack Dillon, and Erin Hunter.
+She has also written several one-act plays.

 Biography

 Born in Lancaster, England, Baldry studied at Manchester University and St Anne's College, Oxford.
 She worked both as a teacher and a lecturer.
+She taught in Sierra Leone and England.
+She is a member of and has published reviews in the British Science Fiction Association.

 Baldry is one of seven authors who writes under the pen name of Erin Hunter.
-Baldry has written for Warriors, in which wild cats strive for peace in their territories, and Seekers, in which a group of four bears go on journeys together.
+Baldry has written for Warriors, in which wild cats strive for peace in their territories, and Seekers, in which a group of four bears go on a journey together.

-She currently lives in Reigate with her two cats, Bramble and Sorrel, who were the inspirations for two characters in the Warriors books (Bramblestar and Sorreltail, respectively).
+She currently lives in Reigate with her two cats, Bramble and Sorrel, who were the inspirations for two characters in the Warriors books (Brambleclaw and Sorreltail, respectively).
 She was married to the late Peter Baldry, a scientist, and has two sons, Will and Adam.